 - dissemination of the work of NGOs of Finno-Ugric peoples;

 - increase of the publications of national authors, rating of Russian academic and research institutions and raise of level of national publications in the world academic and research community according to their citation index;

-In order to maintain high quality of the articles published in the journal, “Finno-Ugric World” follows a double-blind peer review process (the reviewer does not know the author(s) of the manuscript, the authors of the manuscript do not know the reviewers) for all the received materials.
+In order to maintain high quality of the articles published in the Journal follows a double-blind peer review process (the reviewer does not know the author(s) of the manuscript, the authors of the manuscript do not know the reviewers) for all the received materials.

 The relevant manuscripts are forwarded to reviewers who can be a member of the editorial board or an independent expert recommended by a member of the editorial board.
 The review is mandatory and becomes an integral part of the assessment conducted by the editorial board to determine the relevance and the topicality of the materials.

 The reviewers are notified that the manuscripts are the subject of the belonging to of the authors and their data cannot be disclosed.
-The reviewers are guided by the code of ethics of research publications: maintain confidentiality, objectivity, impartiality, clarity and reasoning of expressing their opinion.
 The reviewer reserves the right to refuse to review the manuscript if there is the conflict of interest, or in case of other reasons.